jkeohan/scatterplot-workshop/module-1-importing-data.md

 ```

 #### Using D3-FETCH
 Although the basic d3.csv() method is sufficient to import the csv data, D3 also comes with modules that encapsulate these types of methods and parse data on top of fetch.
-Were going to use the [d3-fetch](https://github.com/d3/d3-fetch/blob/master/README.md#csv) version of d3.csv which means the module first needs to be imported.
+We're going to use the [d3-fetch](https://github.com/d3/d3-fetch/blob/master/README.md#csv) version of d3.csv which means the module first needs to be imported.
 Open the JS Settings in the CodePen and add the following url:

 ```
 https://d3js.org/d3-fetch.v1.min.js
 ```

-With the module loaded lets refactor our previous example to work with d3-fetch.
+With the module loaded, lets refactor our previous example to work with d3-fetch.

 ```
 d3.csv(url).then((d) => console.log('data is: ', d))